 In October 2021, HACM was notified by HUD that HACM's Designated Housing Plan had expired in June 2021 and that HACM did not submit an extension request by the deadline.
-The prior Designated Housing Plan had designated units in HACM's public housing highrises for sunits specifically designated for for elderly families or and for mixed families (elderly and/or disabled) families had expired in June 2021.
+The Designated Housing Plan designated units in HACM's public housing highrises for elderly families or mixed families (elderly and/or disabled).
 Since this Plan had expired in June 2021 without renewal, HACM's highrises are currently designated by HUD as general occupancy (for any eligible households) and are not restricted to elderly or mixed (elderly or disabled households).
 Thus, the wait list for these units are currently open to any household eligible for the bedroom size.